ZOO-Project/ZOO-Project/docs/kernel/dru.rst

 Be sure you have all the prerequisistes setup before starting the installation.

-For deploying the ZOO-Project in production on a Kubernetes cluster (e.g. commercial providers), please proceed to the section [Install on a Kubernetes Cluster](Install on a Kubernetes Cluster).

-For deploying the ZOO-Project for developing and testing purposes (e.g. on local machine), please proceed to the section [Install on a Minikube Cluster](Install on a Minikube Cluster)
+For deploying the ZOO-Project for developing and testing purposes (e.g. on local machine), please proceed to the section :ref:`Installation on a Minikube Cluster`.

-For building the ZOO-Project docker image using the project source code, please proceed to the section [Build from source](Build from source)
+For building the ZOO-Project docker image using the project source code, please proceed to the section :ref:`Building the docker image (for developper)`.

 Prerequisites
 .....................